 "I believe that Sigma Tau Gamma has been critical in my personal development, mainly because of the opportunities that have been presented to me.
 How we choose to lead and teach is based on our experiences.
 With this being said, I will do my best to not only provide those experiences for others, but to be a proponent for growth, and learning throughout the organization and its members."

 Outside of Sigma Tau Gamma, Joe has Bachelor of Science degrees in Mechanical and Electrical Engineering and works for Dow Corning Corporation in Midland, MI.
 He also holds a position on the Michigan Technological University Alumni Board of Directors, as a way to volunteer and stay involved with his Alma Mater.
-Gallo met his fiancé Sarah Sterling (Delta Phi Epsilon) at Michigan Tech. and is getting married in October 2016.
+Gallo met his wife Sarah Sterling (Delta Phi Epsilon) at Michigan Tech. and married in October 2016.
 In his free time, Joe enjoys four-wheeling, playing guitar, disc golf, camping, and just relaxing with Sarah and friends.

 Served two terms as Chapter President at Alpha Omega Chapter (Missouri University of Science and Technology.)
 He was Alpha Omega Chapter Active of the Semester three times, Dent Man of the Year Finalist, Alpha Omega Alumni Association President, and Secretary.
 At the national level, he served as a District Director and Regional Vice President.
 He is a Notable Morris Fellow of the Wilson C. Morris Fellowship of honored Foundation donors.
 He is a Wilson C. Morris Fellow.